griselizr/griselizr/README.md

 <h1 align="center">Hi:cherry_blossom:, I'm <i>Griseliz Ramos Crespo:gem:</i></h1>
 <ul>
 <h2> 💜 About Me </h2>
-<li> 👀 I’m interested in books, series, music, food </li>
+<h4> 👀 I’m interested in books, series, music, food </h4>
-<li>🌱 I’m currently learning how to code and to not overthink</li>
+<h4>🌱 I’m currently learning how to code and to not overthink</h4>
-<li> 💞️ I’m looking to collaborate on the tech world and make an impact in my life before the rest of the world</li>
+<h4> 💞️ I’m looking to collaborate on the tech world and make an impact in my life before the rest of the world</h4>
 </ul>

 <h2 align="center">:stars: A future female Software Engineer :stars:</h2>